rkannan26/DiabetesPredictor/README.md

 Machine Learning model that predicts the presence of Diabetes given statistics about personal health.

+Preliminary Data Analysis is performed in Analysis.py, revealing 4 plots about variable relationships.

 The model's accuracy is 79% currently, and HTML/CSS were used in implementing a Flask Application UI for aesthetic and usability.